SAP/commerce-gradle-plugin/docs/ccv2-validation.md

 ## <a id="w003"></a>:warning: W-003 Cloud Hot Folder without configuration for processing nodes

-If you use the Cloud Hot Fodlers feature of the Commerce cloud, you also have to configure the `backgroundProcessing` nodes to process the incoming files.
+If you use the Cloud Hot Folders feature of the Commerce cloud, you also have to configure the `backgroundProcessing` nodes to process the incoming files.

 ### Relevant Documentation